Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

-Remove people who aren’t responding or inactive for a long time.
+Remove people who aren’t responding or have been inactive for a long time.

 Don’t Buy Contact Lists

-This is not a surprise practice that is essential to be in your email marketing campaigns.
+This is not a surprise practice that is essential to your email marketing campaigns.
 It is kind of earlier that a few decisions came to the new campaigners.

 As per the rollout of the General Data Protection Regulation (GDPR), it is not something suggested at all.